-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: The student should have knowledge of Probability, Linear Algebra, and Digital Signal Processing.

 - 1. To understand the basics of the adaptive system. - 2.
 To make familiar with gradient search algorithms and functions. - 3.
 To introduce LMS & RLS algorithms.